kbuffington/Georgia/index.md

 I demoed it to the masses, got a ton of encouragement and feedback and began adding features and options that people wanted.
 What had started out as a pretty way to display artwork on my TV while I listened to music had become a full featured theme suitable for most any use case.

-### Theme Highlights and Secrets

-* The theme is vinyl friendly!
-If the "Use Vinyl Style Numbering if Available" option is checked, the theme will look for `%vinyl side%` and `%vinyl tracknumber%` fields (configurable in the properties page!) and if it finds them you your track numbers will look like "A1" and "B4" instead of "01".
-Also sometimes fanart.tv has vinylArt available for albums.
-You can save those files as `vinyl.png` or `vinylA.png`, `vinylB.png` and the correct images will be used.
-* Theme includes a "timeline" bar between the Title and Album Name which is a graphical representation of the songs lifetime in your library.
-If you're using foo_playcount and foo_enhanced_playcount the timeline bar it will look something like [this](https://imgur.com/2tChYuD).
-The left edge is when the song was first added to your library and the right edge is the current moment in time.
-The darker bar on the left is the time between added and first played, and the light bar on the right is time between last_played and today.
-If you have foo_enhanced_playcount, every song play in it's database will be reflected as a vertical line.
-If you play the song multiple times on the same day (and all plays map to the same pixel) that line will get darker.
-* Check out the options menu.
-It will allow you to easily change many visual settings, and configure certain theme settings.
-These options will be updated frequently as the theme is developed.
-* And lots more...

 ### Help

 The official discussion thread for this theme is located at [Hydrogen Audio](https://hydrogenaud.io/index.php/topic,116190.0.html), and that's a great place to go for questions and other support issues.
 Support can also commonly be found in the [foobar subreddit](https://reddit.com/r/foobar2000).
 If you discover a bug, please open an issue on github if you can.
 That makes things easier to track.